Two things that always go hand-in-hand beautifully are snorkeling and travel.

-The specs (5.3K video with 240fps @ 1080p, 23MP photos, 112 mins @ 4K battery, 10m/33ft waterproof depth, and plenty of other helpful gibberish) are better than just about any other competitor.
+The specs (5.3K video with 240fps @ 1080p, 27MP photos, 88 mins @ 4K battery, 10m/33ft waterproof depth, and plenty of other helpful gibberish) are better than just about any other competitor.
 That’s true and it’s all helpful.

-But, what really makes the Hero10 Black stand above the rest are two features that really change the game for snorkelers: Horizon Lock and and Hindsight (both new in the Hero9 Black).
+But, what really makes the Hero11 Black stand above the rest are two features that really change the game for snorkelers: Horizon Lock and and Hindsight (both new in the Hero9 Black).

 GoPro’s HyperSmooth image stabilization has always been great, and really helpful for snorkelers since it’s nearly impossible to actually stay still (even if you feel like you’re still) while filming when snorkeling.
-But, the Hero10 Black’s new Horizon Lock setting takes that stabilization to a whole new level.
-When activated, the camera will keep your video perfectly upright and level, amazingly, even if you were to be twisting and turning up to 45 degrees.
+But, the Hero11 Black’s Horizon Lock setting takes that stabilization to a whole new level.
+When activated, the camera will keep your video perfectly upright and level, amazingly, even if you were to be twisting and turning all 360 degrees.
 It’s been huge for helping me get snorkel video that looks much more professional.

 Then, there’s Hindsight.
 One of the trickiest parts of using action cameras when snorkeling is figuring out when to record and when to not.
 If I record all the time, I’ll fill up my memory card and drain my battery quickly.
 If I only record when I see something cool, I risk missing something awesome (like a group of manta rays gliding by in perfect frame for a photo), which is dang frustrating.